My passion for criminal justice reform stems from personal experience.

 That’s why for over 20 years, I’ve supported the ACLU’s efforts to fix our broken justice system.
 In 2015 the ACLU created the Trone Center for Justice and Equality in recognition of June and I’s longtime support.

 I’m also proud to chair the ACLU’s Private Sector and Education Advisory Council.
 The council recently released a report showing how hiring returning citizens is good for business.
 The report uses data from my own company, where we’ve banned the box and hired over 100 returning citizens.
 We’ve found that they are some of our best employees.

-In Congress, I will continue the fight for criminal justice reform.
+In Congress, I am fighting for criminal justice reform.
 Our country needs a comprehensive approach that tackles problems on the streets, in our courts, and in our prisons.
 My top priorities on this issue are: